vipulnaik/diet-exercise-health/profile-information/health-profile.md

 * Hypertension: My blood pressure is well below 120/80.

-* Hyperglycemia: My blood glucose was measured as normal in December 2024 and September 2024 (both fasting) and April 2024 (6.5 hours after meal), and proxy measures based on HbA1c also suggest that it's normal.
+* Hyperglycemia: My blood glucose was measured as normal in January 2025, December 2024, and September 2024 (all fasting) and April 2024 (6.5 hours after meal), and proxy measures based on HbA1c also suggest that it's normal.